-The Company's financial results are closely tied to sales to the Company's top three customers, which represented approximately 67% of the Company's gross sales in fiscal year 2019.
+The Company's financial results are closely tied to sales to the Company's top two customers, which represented approximately 62% of the Company's gross sales in fiscal year 2020.
 A significant downturn experienced by any or all of these customers could lead to pressure on the Company's revenues.

-During fiscal years 2019 and 2018, the Company at times faced higher raw material costs, as well as increases in labor and transportation costs associated with the Company's sourcing activities in China.
+During fiscal years 2020 and 2019, the Company at times faced higher costs associated with the Company's sourcing activities in China, including higher duties on some products.
 Future increases in these costs could adversely affect the profitability of the Company if it cannot pass the cost increases along to its customers in the form of price increases or if the timing of price increases does not closely match the cost increases.
-For an additional discussion of trends, uncertainties and other factors that could impact the Company's operating results, refer to "Risk Factors" in Item 1A. of Part I. of this Annual Report on Form 10-K.